randomfox/PyCubix/README.md

 Where -h is used to specify the hostname of the MQTT server and -t is the name of the topic.

-Using `iot.eclipse.org` for instance also works fine as a host.
+Using `iot.eclipse.org` as a host for testing purposes also works fine.

 ### Supported commands